npm/npm/doc/misc/npm-scripts.md

 npm supports the "scripts" property of the package.json script, for the following scripts:

-* prepare:
-  Run both before the package is published, and on local `npm install` without any arguments.
-(See below.)
 * prepublish:
   Run BEFORE the package is published.
 (Also run on local `npm install` without any arguments.
 See below.)
+* prepare:
+  Run both BEFORE the package is published, and on local `npm install` without any arguments.
+(See below.)
+This is run AFTER `prepublish`, but BEFORE `prepublishOnly`.
 * prepublishOnly:
   Run BEFORE the package is published.
 (See below.)
 * publish, postpublish: